 To open a business bank account, you must have an EIN.
 You’ll likely need your Articles of Incorporation or another document showing that you have authority to open an account for your business.

 At ZenBusiness, we are proud to support small businesses through a variety of different tools and services.
-Whether you need a registered agent service, want to reserve a business name, or are looking to register a domain, our goal is to help you succeed.
+Whether you need a registered agent service or are looking to register a domain, our goal is to help you succeed.
 Check out our services and contact us today to see how we can help you grow your company.

 The filing fee for the Articles of Incorporation needed to form a professional corporation in Rhode Island is $230 if your organization has less than 75 million shares.
 Payment options vary depending on whether you’re filing by mail, online, or in person.
 Additionally, all corporations must file a Rhode Island annual tax report, which carries a $50 fee.
 It’s important to check if there are other miscellaneous costs involved during the filing process.